Run the World (TV series): Casting

 The casting of Amber Stevens West and Bresha Webb as series regulars was announced on October 14, 2019.
 The casting of additional lead cast members Corbin Reid, Stephen Bishop, and Andrea Bordeaux was announced on October 31, 2019.
 Erika Alexander, who starred in Bowser's series Living Single, was announced as a recurring cast member on November 2, 2020.
 Additional main cast member Tosin Morohunfola, recurring cast members Nick Sagar and Jay Walker, and guest Tonya Pinkins were announced on December 1, 2020.
 Rosie O'Donnell was cast as a therapist but was not announced until reviews of the show were released.

 On February 4, 2022, Deadline reported that Bordeaux chose to leave the series due to the mandate that the cast and crew be vaccinated against COVID-19.
 Bordeaux disputed those reports and stated that she was fired for refusing to comply with the vaccine mandate.
 The role of Ella McFair would not be recast.

 Additional cast members for season 2 were announced on April 28, 2022; Tika Sumpter, Comedian CP, and Isha Blaaker joined in recurring roles.
 Cree Summer and Ashley Blaine Featherson-Jenkins were announced as guest stars.

 Filming

 The production started filming as of October 29, 2020, on-location in Harlem and other locations around New York City.

 Release

 An official teaser trailer was released on December 1, 2020, and the official trailer was released April 8, 2021.
 The series premiered on Starz on May 16, 2021, in the United States and Canada.
-Season two will premiere on May 26, 2023.
+Season two premiered on May 26, 2023.